ninjaboy/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

    completed.
 5. Our thread is unblocked, and our buffer is now filled with the data we're interested in.

 ## Epoll

 `Epoll` is the Linux way of implementing an event queue.
 In terms of functionality, it has a lot in common with `Kqueue`.
 The advantage of using `epoll` over other similar methods on Linux like `select` or `poll` is that `epoll` was designed to work very efficiently with a large number of events.

 ### Kqueue

-`Kqueue` is the MacOS way of implementing an event queue, which originated from BSD, in operating systems such as FreeBSD, OpenBSD, etc. In terms of high level functionality, it's similar to `Epoll` in concept but different in actual use.
+`Kqueue` is the macOS way of implementing an event queue, which originated from BSD, in operating systems such as FreeBSD, OpenBSD, etc. In terms of high level functionality, it's similar to `Epoll` in concept but different in actual use.

 Some argue it's a bit more complex to use and a bit more abstract and "general".